Molly Ringwald Pens Heartfelt Tribute to Late Father Bob Ringwald

-Molly Ringwald Pens Heartfelt Tribute to Father Bob Ringwald Following His Death at Age 80
+Molly Ringwald Pens Heartfelt Tribute to Father Bob Following His Death at Age 80

 Molly Ringwald is mourning the loss of her father.
 The actress penned a touching tribute to her dad, Robert Ringwald, following his death on Aug.
 3 at the age of 80.